Dazaifu shrine - Fukuoka Travel Guide

 Melo in Ohori Park photo by Karl Ivan Precentacion

-For those who love the outdoors, Ohori Park is the destination to be.
+For those who love the outdoors, Ohori Park is the destination.
 It’s a serene park where you can admire Fukuoka’s beautiful landscape, especially during autumn or spring.
 It’s got a large pond at the center, and a walking path perfect for walking dogs and jogging.
-According to history, it has once served as part of the moat system of the neighboring Fukuoka Castle.
+Historically, it was part of the moat system of the neighboring Fukuoka Castle.

 Nokonoshima Island